 The Parliamentary Commissioner for Administrative Investigations - more commonly known as the Ombudsman - is an independent and impartial officer of the Western Australian Parliament.
-The Ombudsman is responsible to the Parliament rather than to the government of the day or a particular Minister.
-This allows the Ombudsman to be completely independent in undertaking the Ombudsman's functions.
+The Ombudsman is responsible to the Parliament rather than to the government of the day.
+This allows the Office of the Ombudsman to be independent in exercising its functions.